 If your organization is using Skype for Business today, you will need to switch to Microsoft Teams sooner or later, so it’s probably a good idea to start piloting it today.
 For best results, select new projects and with young employees that aren’t so dependent on email.

 When you do make the switch, make sure your employees get a proper introduction of the tool.
 We have created a Storyals topic specifically for this, called Enhance Teamwork.
 Here end-users will get a quick overview of the benefits of Microsoft Teams, a step-by-step introduction on how to get started, and in our story-based tutorial, users will see how Microsoft Teams can be used in real life to accelerate results.
 Please contact us if you have any questions or if you would like to discuss using Storyals to drive adoption of Office 365.
-You can book a demo with us to see Storyals in action.
+You can click on the “Book a demo” below to see Storyals in action.
 Also, don’t forget to check out our blog on how to succeed with Microsoft Teams.